doesdev/miss.js/README.md

 - **theme** `(default=null, accepts=[null, 'custom'])`
     Theme for walkthrough popovers.
 Set to `'custom'` to use your own styling.
+- **app_location** `(default=null, accepts=[null, string])`
+    This option allows you to initialize on different sections / pages of your app independently.
+Without this set when one section is completed the tour will not show again on any other pages.
 - **check_url** `(default=null, accepts=[valid url])` `global-only`
     URL for miss to check whether walkthrough should automatically show for user.
     Should return true/false value for `check_keyname` key and must be in json format.